w3c/PFE-analysis/README.md

 # PFE-analysis
-Code repository for tools for the the testing and analysis of potential Progressive Font Enrichment ([PFE](https://github.com/w3c/PFE)) solutions.
+Code repository for tools for the testing and analysis of potential Progressive Font Enrichment ([PFE](https://github.com/w3c/PFE)) solutions.

 ## Build
 This repository uses the bazel build system.
 You can build everything: